 “Every independent builder, whether you are two men and a van, or a multi-million turnover operation with multiple sites, wants to save time and keep projects on or ahead of schedule and budget, and we have been working to build a business that makes that easier.”

 cmostores.com started by offering value for money and fast delivery to DIY customers and has expanded in recent years to also cater for the needs of professional contractors and builders.
-The business now offers trade credit, exclusive discounts, rebates and rewards, driving new accounts and sales from larger building firms and taking on traditional builders’ merchants.
+The business now offers trade credit and exclusive discounts, driving new accounts and sales from larger building firms and taking on traditional builders’ merchants.

 Over the last 10 years, the Plymouth-based online disruptor has seen huge growth, tripling its revenue in just three years as it has added more specialist websites to its portfolio and expanded its warehousing and logistics capabilities following private equity investment by Key Capital Partners (KCP) which specialises in scaling online businesses.